 We will meet Joseph very shortly in Bath Street.

-This daughter was Ann who married Scottish lacemaker John MacDonald in August 1832 but died just over two years later, aged 30, having given birth to son Henry – ‘Henry Mac’.
+This daughter was Ann who married Scottish lacemaker John MacDonald on August 21st, 1832 but died just over two years later, aged 30, having given birth to son Henry – ‘Henry Mac’.

 Henry MacDonald had a partnership with H. Carrier & Son but this was dissolved in 1865 when he was leaving the country.
 (See the Rutland Arms).